pbreheny/plmmr/README.md

   - `master` is the main branch with all the latest updates

+  - `integrate_fbm` is the development branch where we are working to extend our current methods to analyze data from a design matrix stored as a file-backed object (a Filebacked Big Matrix, or FBM).
+See package [bigstatsr](https://privefl.github.io/bigstatsr/) for more info on these objects.
+When we merge this into `master`, we will have `plmmr` version 3.0

-  - `prep_for_cran` is the development branch where we are doing some bug fixes/polishing things up in preparation for our first CRAN submission (coming up soon!)
+  - `gh_pages` is where we are keeping all the documentation for `plmmr`

-  - `estimate_eta` is a development branch where we worked through our alternative approach for estimating $\eta$.
+  - `estimate_eta` is an **archived** branch where we worked through an alternative approach for estimating $\eta$.
 We're keeping this around for reference as we are writing.

-  - `fbm` is a development branch where I am working to extend our current methods to analyze data from a design matrix stored as a file-backed object (a Filebacked Big Matrix, or FBM).
-See package [bigstatsr](https://privefl.github.io/bigstatsr/) for more info on these objects.

-  - `sign_flip` is a development branch where I am toying with how to handle the issues caused by +/- signs being flipped as part of truncated SVD.
+  - `sign_flip` is an **archived** branch where we have examined the issues caused by +/- signs being flipped as part of truncated SVD.

-  - `refine_workflow` is an **archived** branch in which I explored changing the workflow to make cross validation more efficient.
-This change involved moving the rotation step into `plmm_prep()`, instead of having that step as part of model fitting in `plmm_fit()`.
-I found that this change was not compatible with cross validation, for reasons that I am currently writing up as part of a paper.
-Once that paper is done, I will delete this branch.